Understanding Dental Crown Materials: A Comprehensive Guide

 • More prone to fractures

-The best material for your dental crown depends on several factors, including:
+The ideal material depends on a number of factors, including:

 • The location of the tooth